 6. Your Business Plan.

-Write a business plan – the business plan tells others that your business is not just a hobby.
+Write a business plan – the business plan tells others that your business is not just a hob.
 It’s the blue print for your business.
 It states the goals you have for your business, the time frame for accomplishing the goals, and the actions steps you are going to take to accomplish the goals.
 Your business plan can be one page or several pages and may contain background information about you and anyone else who is part of your team.

 7. Save a minimum of 3 months living expenses.